 APPLES students and staff are available for individual project consultation to provide applicants with beneficial tips on developing a project proposal, as well as helpful information on social entrepreneurship and community development strategies.

-Applications for the 2014 fellowship year open August 20 and close October 20, 2013 and are available online through the CCPS Application and Nomination Portal.
+Applications typically open in August and close in October for the following fellowship year and can be accessed through the CCPS Application and Nomination Portal.

-For questions, contact APPLES student chair for fellowships Courtney Sanford.
+For questions, contact APPLES student chair for fellowships Danny Hogenkamp.